-- Full data logging Temperature readings, light level readings and event recording of digital inputs such as switches and PIR’s and relay outputs of boilers, pumps, valves, air conditioning, immersions, fans, lights and sounders are stored by each HeatingSave controller in its 4Mb of SPI FLASH memory.
-These transactions are collected by the PC software and stored in a MicrosoftTM Sequel Server database where for larger systems it is not uncommon to have millions of transactions.
+- Full data logging - Temperature readings, light level readings and event recording of digital inputs such as switches and PIR’s and relay outputs of boilers, pumps, valves, air conditioning, immersions, fans, lights and sounders are stored by each HeatingSave controller in its memory.
+These transactions are collected by the HeatingSave software and stored in a dedicated database where for larger systems it is not uncommon to have millions of transactions.

-- Service alerts and warnings Alarms can be set for each temperature sensor so that alerts occur at the PC.
+- Service alerts and warnings - Alarms can be set for each temperature sensor so that alerts occur at the PC.
 The typical limits are maximum & minimum temperature readings and “fire” warning alerts.
 This is usually used if the reading is so high that there is a risk of fire.
-Later versions of the software allow email and phone text alerts if these limits are exceeded.
-The telephone service module and associated PC hardware allows the user to dial-in using a phone.
-Here, the speech computer talks the user through the alarm conditions and allows them to manually control the system via the phone keypad.
+The software allows email and phone text alerts if these limits are exceeded.

-- 0–10v output Most applications only require on/off controls for boilers, pumps valves and other outputs devices.
-However, some systems need a variable voltage (or current) output for mixing valve control and some types of boiler.
-HeatingSave provides for this using an additional hardware module and software interface.
+- 0–10v output - Most applications only require on/off controls for boilers, pumps valves and other outputs devices.
+However, some systems need a variable voltage (or current) output for CT/VT valves, underfloor heating and some types of boiler.
+Each HeatingSave controller has two 0-10VDC outputs.

 Room Set Point Matching

-Room temperature set points are matched by the "heat loss algorithm" to automatically compensate for unusally warm or unusally cold days in spring and autumn.
+Room temperature set points are matched by the "heat loss algorithm" to automatically compensate for unusually warm or unusually cold days in spring and autumn.